Private Water Systems

 that provide potable water for human consumption and supplies water to

-- does not regularly serve an average of at least twenty-five (25) individuals daily at least sixty (60) days of each year.
+- Do not regularly serve an average of at least twenty-five (25) individuals daily at least sixty (60) days of each year.

 - 1, 2, and 3 family dwellings;